sourcegraph/sourcegraph-public-snapshot/doc/dev/plans/gitlab.md

 implementing the Sourcegraph specific logic in an abstract way.
-It consumes implementations of a [`CodeHost` interface](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/browser/src/libs/code_intelligence/code_intelligence.tsx#L112:8) which each supported code host(e.g. GitHub, GitLab, etc) is required to implement.
-This interface tells the abstracted logic how to look at the DOM within the context that its running in.
+It consumes implementations of a [`CodeHost` interface](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/blob/client/browser/src/libs/code_intelligence/code_intelligence.tsx#L112:8) which each supported code host (e.g. GitHub, GitLab, etc) is required to implement.
+This interface tells the abstracted logic how to look at the DOM within the context that its running in to get the information needed (e.g. Repo name, revision, file name, etc).
 This allows us to implement support for new features once and, as long as the code host provides what we need to know, the new feature works for all code hosts.